hyper07/apan5210/README.md

 │   │
 │   └── utils/                    # folder for contants variable file or else.
 ├── docker/                       # Fodler for Dockerfile
-├── ollama/                       # Ollama service configuration (if any custom files) ├── requirements/                 # Folder for requirement files ├── webui/                        # Ollama WebUI configuration (if any custom files) ├── .env                          # env file
+├── requirements/                 # Folder for requirement files ├── .env                          # env file
 └── README.md                     # Project documentation
 ```